hackerb9/lsix/README.md

   be removed once xterm can handle images greater than 1000x1000.

 * Directories specified on the command line should perhaps be processed as if the user had cd'd to that directory.

 * ImageMagick's `montage -label` command doesn't handle long filenames nicely.
 Perhaps there's a way to wrap text?

+* Filenames that begin with "@" are special to ImageMagick and it'll freak out if you don't prepend a directory. (`lsix ./@foo.png`)

+* Specifying the empty string `""` as a filename makes ImageMagick hang.
+  (This appears to be an ImageMagick bug / misfeature).

 * If you run `lsix foo.avi`, you're asking for trouble.